psarando/shire-reckoning/README.md

 I chose the original starting date of this calendar as March 25th.
-In the Lord of the Rings Appendix D, Tolkien mentions that the first day of the Rivendell Reckoning Calendar (also known as the Calendar of Imladris) "corresponded more or less with Shire April 6",
+In the Lord of the Rings Appendix D, Tolkien mentions that the first day of the Rivendell Reckoning calendar (also known as the Calendar of Imladris) "corresponded more or less with Shire April 6",
 [which corresponds to our March 27th](http://shire-reckoning.com/calendar.html), but he also guessed that the start of our calendar corresponds "more or less to the Shire January 9".